 In developing countries, rheumatic fever is the most common cause in all age groups.

-Supravalvular AS caused by a discrete, congenital membrane or hypoplastic constriction just above the sinuses of Valsalva is uncommon.
-A sporadic form of supravalvular AS is associated with a characteristic facies (high and broad forehead, hypertelorism, strabismus, upturned nose, long philtrum, wide mouth, dental abnormalities, puffy cheeks, micrognathia, low-set ears).
+Supravalvular AS caused by a discrete congenital membrane or hypoplastic constriction just above the sinuses of Valsalva is uncommon.
+A sporadic form of supravalvular AS is associated with a characteristic facial appearance (high and broad forehead, hypertelorism, strabismus, upturned nose, long philtrum, wide mouth, dental abnormalities, puffy cheeks, micrognathia, low-set ears).
 When associated with idiopathic hypercalcemia of infancy, this form is known as Williams syndrome.
 Subvalvular AS caused by a congenital membrane or fibrous ring just beneath the aortic valve is uncommon.

-Aortic regurgitation may accompany AS, and about 60% of patients > 60 yr with significant AS also have mitral annular calcification, which may lead to significant mitral regurgitation.
+Aortic regurgitation may accompany AS, and about 60% of patients > 60 yr with significant AS also have mitral annular calcification, which may lead to mitral regurgitation.

 Elevated shear stress across the stenosed aortic valve degrades von Willebrand factor multimers.
 The resulting coagulopathy may cause GI bleeding in patients with angiodysplasia (Heyde syndrome).

 Congenital AS is usually asymptomatic until age 10 or 20 yr, when symptoms develop insidiously.
 In all forms, progressive untreated AS ultimately results in exertional syncope, angina, and dyspnea (SAD triad).
 Other symptoms and signs may include those of heart failure and arrhythmias, including ventricular fibrillation leading to sudden death.